comet-ml/cometr/README.md

 By default, creating an experiment will log your system's details to Comet's servers, keep track of how long your experiment is running for, log any output that gets generated, and perform a few more house-keeping tasks automatically.
 You can run `?cometr::create_experiment` to see all the supported features and turn them on or off.

 Now that an Experiment object has been created, you can run your machine learning code as usual.
-The `exp` variable you created is an Experiment object (technically it's an R6 object, if you don't know what that means then don't worry about it!), and we can use it to set parameters of the experiment and to retrieve information from it.
+The `exp` variable you created is an Experiment object (which is an R6 object--if you don't know what that means then don't worry about it!), and we can use it to set parameters of the experiment and to retrieve information from it.
 To see all the methods that are supported on Experiment objects, run `?cometr::Experiment`.

-Here is an example of how you can use the `exp` object to set or retrieve information:
+Here is an example of how you can use the `exp` object to set or retrieve experiment information:

 ```
 > exp$get_key()